route4me/route4me-java-sdk/README.md

 There are two typical integration strategies that we recommend.
 Using this SDK, you can make optimization requests and then the SDK polls the Route4Me API to detect state changes as the optimization progresses.
 Alternatively, you can provide a webhook/callback url, and the API will notify that callback URL every time there is a state change.

 ### I don't need route management or mobile capabilities.
 Can I just use the route planning and route optimization API?
-There are no additional costs to use the web interface or the mobile application, which mean that you can use only the API without paying extra for our web app or mobile app.
+There are no additional costs to use the web interface or the mobile application to view your [optimized routes](https://support.route4me.com/route-planner-routes-list/), which mean that you can use only the API without paying extra for our web app or mobile app.

 ### How fast is the route Route4Me Optimization Web Service?